chmitch/mdwguide/Student/Challenges/Challenge2/README.md

 5. Create a pipeline to copy data into ADLS
     - Your pipeline should contain at least one copy activity that copies data from a source table in the WideWorldImporters OLTP database into a file in your new data lake
         - Your data source should leverage the [Integration].[Get[[TableName]]Updates] stored procedures that already exist in the source
-        - You should parameterize the source and sink properties in your pipeline where possible so that you can re-use the same pipeline for all additional tables being copied

 ## Stage 2 Architecture
 ![The Solution diagram is described in the text following this diagram.](/images/Challenge2.png)